jbhovell/movie-ratings/README.md

 ### Movie Ratings
-I love to watch movies, but I only want to watch those with high ratings.
+I love watching movies, but only if they are recommended by other audiences.

 So I wrote this little app to help me search movies and list them by average ratings from different sources.